evansd/whitenoise/docs/django.rst

      # ...
    ]

-That's it -- WhiteNoise will now serve your static files.
+That's it -- WhiteNoise will now serve your static files (you can confirm it's working using the :ref:`steps below <check-its-working>`).
 However, to get the best performance you should proceed to step 3 below and enable compression and caching.